-• Example: A newly-Constructed Hotel with only one full reporting period, the Room Revenue will be adjusted using a Typical Occupancy Study Ratio and the subject property's ADR.
-If no ADR is reported via the RFI, the City will apply the ADR from the Typical Average Daily Room Study Rate.
+• Example: A newly-constructed Hotel with more than one and less than three years of full operational capability reporting periods, the Room Revenue will be projected using the City's Typical Occupancy Study Ratio and the Subject Property's ADR.
+If no ADR is reported via the RFI, the City will apply the ADR from the City's Typical Average Daily Room Study Rate.
 As well, for Room Expenses, the Typical Room Expenses Study Ratio will be applied to derive the Operating Departmental Room Expenses.